9UnderDog/Windows-Charm-if-it-Didnt-Suck/README.md

 After opening you may display the main menu by either:

 -left clicking on the tray icon (double right click closes the whole application, except the web browser widget)

-  -sliding the mouse down on the right edge of the screen with borders adjustable in settings.
+-by defualt in settings, you can drag the menu open from the right hand side of the screen.

-  -or if toggled in settings, you may drag the menu open from the right hand side of the screen.
+-or sliding the mouse down on the right edge of the screen with borders adjustable in settings.

 When using the menus left click the time to go back to main menu.